Access and Participation Statement

 Student Engagement Support

 There are a variety of support mechanisms available at MetFilm School to support students and ensure that they stay engaged with their programme of study and successfully complete.
-All accredited students maintain a close working relationship between themselves and their module and course leaders which encourages students to stay engaged and provides easy access to tutors, advice and support.
-To supplement their curriculum learning all undergraduate students are encouraged to take on personal projects and are able to book time with tutors to discuss their goals, career, ongoing projects, upcoming assignments and submissions, and anything that may be getting in the way of their learning journey.
+All accredited students maintain a close working relationship between themselves and their programme teams which encourages students to stay engaged and provides easy access to tutors, advice and support.
+To supplement their curriculum learning students are encouraged to take on personal projects and are able to book time with tutors to discuss their goals, career, ongoing projects, upcoming assignments and submissions, and anything that may be getting in the way of their learning journey.

 Formal mechanisms of Support